frknn/tripShare/README.md

 # tripShare
-A website for people to share their trip memories and advices created with HTML, CSS, JS, NodeJS, MongoDB. https://trip-share-heroku.herokuapp.com/
+A website for people to share their trip memories and advices.

+Created with HTML, CSS, JS, NodeJS and MongoDB.

+https://trip-share-heroku.herokuapp.com/